-The Neighbourhood Plan area comprises of the villages of Tattenhall, hamlets of Gatesheath and Newton-by-Tattenhall and their surrounding rural context.
+The Neighbourhood Plan area comprises the villages of Tattenhall, hamlets of Gatesheath and Newton-by-Tattenhall and their surrounding rural context.
 The majority of properties and land inside the study area are within the ownersip of the Bolesworth Estate.

-This document will predominantly be focussed on the village of Tattenhall and Hamlets of Gatesheath and Newton-by-Tattenhall whilst providing an appreciation of the rural surrounding landscape.
+This document will be focussed predominantly on the village of Tattenhall and Hamlets of Gatesheath and Newton-by-Tattenhall whilst providing an appreciation of the rural surrounding landscape.